 - B. Presence required.
-Except as provided in these rules, the defendant shall be present at - (1) the first appearance, the arraignment, the plea, and any hearing to set bail or conditions of release: - (2) every stage of the trial, including the impaneling of the jury and the return of the verdict; and - (3) and the imposition of any sentence. - C. Continued presence not required.
+Except as provided in these rules, the defendant shall be present at - (1) the first appearance, the arraignment, the plea, and any hearing to set bail or conditions of release; - (2) every stage of the trial, including the impaneling of the jury and the return of the verdict; and - (3) and the imposition of any sentence. - C. Continued presence not required.
 The further progress of any proceeding, including the trial, shall not be prevented whenever a defendant, initially present at such proceeding: - (1) is voluntarily absent after the proceeding has commenced, regardless of whether the court informed the defendant of an obligation to remain present; or - (2) engages in conduct that the court determines, by clear and convincing evidence, to be so disruptive as to justify the exclusion of the defendant from the proceeding.
 If a defendant is excluded from the proceedings under this subparagraph, the court shall provide the defendant with a timely opportunity to regain the right to be present so long as the defendant agrees to refrain from any further disruptive conduct. - D. Presence not required.
-A defendant need not be present in the following situations: - (1) a defendant who is an organization may appear by counsel for all purposes; - (2) when the proceeding involves only a conference or hearing upon a question of law, if an attorney has entered on the defendant's behalf; - (3) in prosecutions for offenses that may be disposed of without a hearing under Rule 7-503 NMRA; and - (4) the metropolitan court may accept a knowing, intelligent, and voluntary waiver of a defendant's right to be present for first appearance, arraignment, entry of a plea of not guilty, trial, or the imposition of any sentence.
+A defendant need not be present in the following situations: - (1) a defendant who is an organization may appear by counsel for all purposes; - (2) when the proceeding involves only a conference or hearing upon a question of law; - (3) in prosecutions for offenses that may be disposed of without a hearing under Rule 7-503 NMRA; and - (4) the metropolitan court may accept a knowing, intelligent, and voluntary waiver of a defendant's right to be present for first appearance, arraignment, entry of a plea of not guilty, trial, or the imposition of any sentence.
 The defendant may not waive the right to be present for the entry of a guilty or no contest plea.

-[As amended by Supreme Court Order No. 15-8300-009, effective for all cases pending or filed on or after December 31, 2015; as amended by Supreme Court Order No. 16-8300-024, effective for all cases pending or filed on or after December 31, 2016.]
+[As amended by Supreme Court Order No. 15-8300-009, effective for all cases pending or filed on or after December 31, 2015.]